 Orbit Transfer

-In this service, the Servicer Spacecraft may be used to transfer the Client Space Object (or only some of its removed components – see phase 9.6) to a new orbit instead of using the Client’s on-board propulsion (if it has any).
+In this service, the Servicer Spacecraft may be used to transfer the Client Space Object (or only some of its removed components – see phase Error!
+Reference source not found.) to a new orbit instead of using the Client’s on-board propulsion (if it has any).

-This service may be used to assist with decommissioning a Client Space Object (but not the Servicer Spacecraft as discussed in phase 12).
+This service may be used to assist with decommissioning a Client Space Object (but not the Servicer Spacecraft as discussed in phase Error!
+Reference source not found.).
 In this case the orbit transfer will be to either a graveyard orbit or a re-entry orbit.
 Functions include the operation and control of the mated stack and/or captured debris, and release of the Client/debris to the disposal orbit.

 Client Space Object Manipulation